sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/1._Linear_Data_Structures/4._Queue/3._Queue_using_Dynamic_Array_-_Code/0_index.md

 [queueUsingDynamicArray.h](3._Queue_using_Dynamic_Array_-_Code/queueUsingDynamicArray.h)

-* Circularity is important here too, as doubling is onlt if size>=capacity.
+* Circularity is important here too, as doubling is onlt if size\>=capacity.

-* The only change required is in the enqueue function, that too in the case when size==capacity.
+* The only change required is in the enqueue function, that too in the case when size\==capacity.
 Note that a rearrangement is required if this has to be carried out.
 To ensure that circularity is maintained.